pulumi/pulumi/docs/design/packages.md

 ### Threading/Async/Await

-There is no multithreading in CocoIL.
+There is no multithreading in LumiIL.
 And there is no I/O.  As a result, there are neither multithreading facilities nor the commonly found `async` and `await` features in modern programming languages.
 C'est la vie.

 ### Attributes

-CocoIL doesn't currently support "attributes" (a.k.a., decorators).
+LumiIL doesn't currently support "attributes" (a.k.a., decorators).
 This isn't for any principled reason other than the lack of a need for them and, as such, attributes may be something we consider adding at a later date.
-Of course, a CocoLang compiler may very well make decisions based on the presence or absence of attributes; but they must be erased.
+Of course, a LumiLang compiler may very well make decisions based on the presence or absence of attributes; but they must be erased.

 ### Varargs

-CocoIL doesn't support varargs; instead just use arrays.
-The benefit of true varargs is twofold: usability -- something that doesn't matter at the CocoIL level -- and runtime performance -- something CocoIL is less concerned about.
+LumiIL doesn't support varargs; instead just use arrays.
+The benefit of true varargs is twofold: usability -- something that doesn't matter at the LumiIL level -- and runtime performance -- something LumiIL is less concerned about.

 ## Open Questions